-The motto of the Sehgahunda Trail Marathon is “Respect the Lady”, as in “respect the intensity of the Sehganunda trail” – 26.2 miles of winding path through beautiful Letchworth State Park, the 2015 Reader’s Choice #1 state park in America.
-The path traverses hill after hill separated by dozens of gullies and creeks, requiring careful negotiation of feet and, occasionally, hands.
+The motto of the Sehgahunda Trail Marathon is “Respect the Lady”, as in “respect the intensity of the Sehganunda trail”, a 26.2 mile odyssey through beautiful Letchworth State Park, the 2015 Reader’s Choice #1 state park in America.
+The path traverses hill after hill separated by over 100 gullies and creeks, requiring careful negotiation of feet and hands.
 There are rocks and tree roots throughout the course, ready to ruin a runner’s day.
 And, though it was dry yesterday, there was mud.
 With 90+ degree heat starting at about mid-race, this race required serious discretion.
 It was hot like a Ben Franklin stove.

-The day started out beautiful – calm, and, well, cool.
+The day started out beautifully calm and cool.
 My team mate, Ron, picked me up at 5:40 AM for the 60 mile drive to Letchworth from my home in Fairport.
-Ron is a Sehgahunda veteran – and his advice throughout my training cycle has been key.
-His advice bordered on admonition: “always respect the trail”, as in “this is different than your other running efforts, so think carefully about how your going to do this”.
-Timely, as, up to that point, I had not given the challenge much thought at all.
+Ron is a Sehgahunda veteran, and his advice throughout my training cycle had bordered on admonition: “don’t take this trail lightly” and “this is different than your other running efforts, so think carefully about how your going to do this”.
+Good advice, as, up to that point, I had not given the challenge much thought at all.
 This is just leisure, right?

 We arrived at the staging area at the Parade Grounds at the extreme southern end of the approximately 17-mile long park.
 A plaque announces that, during the Civil War, these grounds were a training camp for Union soldiers.
 We boarded one of three yellow school busses, and, as we lumbered North, we watched beautiful hot air balloons just launching for the day over the canyon.
 We were feeling great!
 Little did I know that, once I was off that bus, I was going to get schooled by Lady Sehgahunda.